910JQK/easy.js/README.md

 ### Handle&lt;HashTable&gt; :: filter_entry (f: Function) -> HashTable

-Creates a new hash table with entries filtered by `f(key, value)` for each entry of the operand, and return the new hash table.
+Creates a new hash table with entries filtered by `f(key, value)` for each entry of the operand, and returns the new hash table.

 ```js
 __({ a: 1, b: 2, c: 3 }).filter_entry((k, v) => k != 'a' && v != 3)